realikechukwu/jobbermed/README.md

 - Supabase-backed auth, roles, native jobs, access requests, and email preferences
 - Email delivery workflows for weekly and personalized job digests

+## Not Open Source

+This project is not open source.
+All rights are reserved.
+No permission is granted to use, copy, modify, deploy, or redistribute this code or the job data it contains.
+See [`LICENSE`](LICENSE).

+Issues and pull requests are not accepted.

 ## What This Repo Does

 At a high level, the repo does four things: